 Greater uncertainty about the future causes both people and businesses to be cautious.
 They will not borrow money nor invest in long-term projects.
 Higher interest rates impede the economy, and uncertainty increases interest rates further, since greater risk increases the risk premium demanded by lenders to compensate them for their increased risk.
-Hence high inflation has the same result as high interest rates — both hinder the economy, causing it to become less efficient.
-Indeed, the Federal Reserve was created in 1913 because of the numerous financial panics that plagued the United States in the 30 or 40 years before.
+Hence, high inflation has the same result as high interest rates — both hinder the economy, causing it to become less efficient.
+Indeed, the Federal Reserve was created in 1913, because of the financial panics that plagued the United States in the 30 or 40 years before.

 Although inflation should be low, it should not be negative because deflation makes loans difficult to repay, which increases the default rate and people would hold on to their money rather than spend it to let it increase in value.
 The government also profits from the inflation — since the government creates money, it is the 1st to profit from it.
 Employers can also benefit since wages always lags inflation, allowing them to collect higher revenues for their products or services, thereby earning more profits before they increase wages.

 One objective of the central banks is to maintain low interest rates.
 However, low interest rates are frequently a secondary concern, because the manipulation of interest rates is a main tool that central banks use to moderate the economy.
 When the economy is running hot, and inflation threatens, the central bank raises the interest rate to decrease demand, and when the economy is sluggish, interest rates are lowered to stimulate the economy.